Menaka-GH/Mimis-kitchen/README.md

 -------------------

 	1. Created a form (‘Contact’ form in the Contact link), validated email address is in the proper format, and then use that information on the page and display it back to the user.
-Also I have included an alert message to verify the email address.
+Also I have included an alert message to show the user name with the greetings.
+The script is written in "app.js"

 Thank you,